ysdn2019/Graduates-List/graduates/zhen-li.md

 ---
 path: /work/data-knows
 graduate: Zhen Li
-mainimg: /assets/work/li_zhen_project3_web_main.png
+cover: /assets/work/li_zhen_project3_web_main.png
-thumbnailimg: /assets/work/li_zhen_project3_web_thumbnail.png
+thumbnail: /assets/work/li_zhen_project3_web_thumbnail.png
 title: Data Knows
 groupmembers:
-fields: Communication, Digital, Editorial
+category: Communication, Digital, Editorial
 mediumdimensions:
 description: The project explores users knowledge of how data is being used.
 I used projection based photography onto human principles characterizing unconsented episodes of how data conducted research in AI, robots, information design and physical computing.
 Found material was determined through a series of visual investigation in marrying users data within the body.
 Knowledge of  how data is being used is powerful.
 digitallink: